-Source shoreline data for this project was supplied by N/CS31 in a single Composite Source Shoreline file in S57 000 format (0_1FME01.000).
-Additionally, RAINIER personnel imported the sheet and survey limits into a Reference .hob file.
+Source shoreline data for this project was supplied by N/CS31 in a single Composite Source Shoreline file in S57 000 format (0\1FME01.000).
+Additionally, Rainier personnel imported the sheet and survey limits into a Reference .hob file.
 The project-wide .000 file was trimmed to each sheet's individual survey limits and saved as both HOB and S57 000 files by the survey managers.
 The .000 format was used for computer display in Hypack on the survey launches.
 The HOB file was used in CARIS Notebook and printed to create paper boat sheets for reference and note-taking during shoreline verification operations.
 This process is described in detail in the "CARIS Notebook" section below.

-Shoreline verification was conducted during daylight periods near MLLW.
+Ideally shoreline verification is conducted during daylight periods near MLLW.
+Unfortunately the lack of strong tides in the fall during daylight hours forced shoreline verification to take place during the lowest available daytime tide.
 A line was run along the shore approximating the position of the Navigational Area Limit Line (NALL).
 In the absence of direction to the contrary, the NALL was the furthest offshore of the following: